Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

     <img src="../images/menu-1.png"/>

-1. In the *Modules Section Key* field, enter the moduke key (e.g., New Menu).
+1. In the *Modules Section Key* field, enter the module key (e.g., New Menu).

 1. Select the modules from the drop-down where this new menu should be displayed.